 Right away!
-Mia Cloud will provide a free consultation and get to work immediately on your case.
+Mia Cloud will provide a free consultation and get to work immediately on your 18-wheeler truck accident case.

 This depends on a lot of variables outside the client and attorney’s control, including: the client’s injuries and course of treatment, the amount of insurance coverage available, the number of insurers involved, and the insurers’ willingness to discuss a reasonable settlement.
 With those factors in mind, a standard personal injury case usually takes anywhere from three months to two years to complete.
 One of the reasons it takes so long is because it is unwise to settle before the accident victim substantially completes their treatment as you only get one bite at the apple and cannot go back for more later if it turns out you need additional treatment.
 Also, if the case goes into litigation, it can take more than a year to get the case through the congested court system.

 What Items of Damages Are You Entitled to Recover?